Ditolylguanidine

-Ditolylguanidine is a sigma receptor agonist.
-It is somewhat selective for sigma receptors, but non-selective between the two sigma receptor subtypes, binding to both σ1 and σ2 with equal affinity.
+Ditolylguanidine (DTG) is a sigma receptor agonist.
+It is somewhat selective for sigma receptors, but non-selective between the two sigma receptor subtypes, binding to both σ_{1} and σ_{2} with equal affinity.
 It has neuroprotective and antidepressant effects, and potentiates the effects of NMDA antagonists.

+Properties

+N,N′-Di-o-tolylguanidine is a flammable, white solid that is practically insoluble in water.
+It decomposes upon heating, potentially releasing nitrogen oxides, carbon monoxide, and carbon dioxide.

+Safety Information

+N,N′-Di-o-tolylguanidine is not itself carcinogenic, but due to the manufacturing process, it may still contain o-toluidine, which is carcinogenic.
+Therefore, if the o-toluidine content exceeds 0.1 percent, the mixture should be considered carcinogenic.